danielleklaasen/gangsterify/README.md

-# Gangsterify
+# Gangster-ipsum
-NPM package to transform boring texts into street slang.
+NPM package to retrieve gangster ipsum placeholder text for your app.
 Hit install & talk to your fat ass later bro!